-Balkan Heritage Foundation (BHF), Bulgaria, National Institution Stobi, Republic of North Macedonia, and Institute for Field Research (IFR), USA, Queen's University, Department of Classics, Canada and New Bulgarian University, Bulgaria.
+Balkan Heritage Foundation (BHF), Bulgaria; National Institution Stobi, Republic of North Macedonia; Department of Geography and Planning of Queens University, Canada New Bulgarian University, Bulgaria.

-Silvana Blazhevska (Phd in Classical Archaeology), Archaeologist at National Institution Stobi Field school coordinators: Angela Pencheva (Balkan Heritage Foundation & Field School Program Director, PhD in Classical Archaeology); Goce Pavlovski (archaeologist, NI Stobi, MA in Archaeology); Visiting professor: George A. Bevan (PhD), Associate Professor, Department of Geography & Planning, Queen's University, Ca
+Dig directors: Dr Silvana Blazevska (archaeologist at National Institution Stobi) and Goce Pavlovski (archaeologist at National Institution Stobi, PhD Candidate in Archaeology) Field school coordinators: Angela Pencheva (Balkan Heritage Foundation & Field School Program Director, PhD in Classical Archaeology) & Matthew Schueller (BHF affiliated archaeologist; visiting Asst.
+Prof. at William and Mary, USA); Goce Pavlovski (archaeologist, NI Stobi, PhD Candidate in Archaeology); Visiting professor: George A. Bevan (PhD), Associate Professor, Department of Geography & Planning, Queen's University, Canada.

 Period(s) of Occupation: Hellenistic, Roman, Late Roman (2nd century BCE - 6th century CE)

 Major field school topics/activities: archaeological field techniques and methods for excavation and documentation in regard to specifics of excavation of Roman and Late Roman urban site; course on photogrammetry and 3D archaeological recording and modelling in collaboration with Queen's University, Canada; finds processing; as well as excursions to significant heritage sites in Republic of North Macedonia and Greece.

 Minimum Length of Stay for Volunteers: Four weeks

 Minimum Age: 18